mogenius/docs/mogenius/docs/development/cicd-pipeline.md

 ## Workflow and Container Registry

-The mogenius build pipeline uses dedicated build servers that run on our infrastructure.
-The platform handles queues and build agents automatically so that you don't have to configure anything.
+The mogenius build pipeline uses executes a `Docker build` on the Kubernetes cluster that you selected when creating a project.
 After a build is completed the Docker image will be pushed to the container registry that was connected with your cluster during setup.
+The pipeline then creates all the necessary Kubernetes resources on your cluster, or updates them with the new image.

 ## Queue